semantifyit/schema-org-adapter/docu/dataModel.md

 * **IRI**: The IRI of the EnumerationMember. e.g. `http://schema.org/Friday`
 * **name**: The name(s) (multilinguality) of the EnumerationMember. e.g. `Friday`
 * **description**: The description(s) about the EnumerationMember.
-* **domain enumeration**: The <a href="#Enumeration">enumerations</a> for which this EnumerationMember is a valid predefined instance (usually there is only 1 domain enumeration). e.g. `http://schema.org/DayOfWeek`
+* **domain enumeration**: The <a href="#Enumeration">Enumeration type(s)</a> for which this EnumerationMember is a valid predefined instance (usually there is only 1 Enumeration type to which an EnumerationMember belongs). e.g. `http://schema.org/DayOfWeek`
 * **superseded by**: A newer EnumerationMember that is meant to substitute this EnumerationMember, in general it is recommended to not use superseded EnumerationMember.

 <a name="DataType"></a>
 ### DataType

-A DataType represents a basic data types such as Integer or String.
+A DataType represents a basic data type such as Integer or String.

 DataType have following important attributes (for a complete list check the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/api.md#DataType" target="_blank">API</a>):